dart-lang/test/pkgs/test/README.md

 The files can then be formatted using the `package:coverage` `format_coverage` executable.

-Coverage gathering is currently only implemented for tests run in the Dart VM.
+Coverage gathering is currently only implemented for tests run on the Dart VM or Chrome.

 ### Restricting Tests to Certain Platforms